-- 2631 Deferred Revenue Cash Advance from Grants.
-Grants received in advance of meeting timing requirements. - 2632 Deferred Revenue Unavailable.
+2631 Deferred Revenue - Cash Advance from Grants.
+Grants received in advance of meeting timing requirements.

+- Deferred Revenue Unavailable.
 Revenue that has been earned, but will not be received within 30 to 60 days after the end of the fiscal year, depending on the school district's policy. - 2639 Deferred Revenue Other. - 2640 Pension.
 The collective deferred inflows of resources related to pensions arising from certain changes in the collective net pension liability.
 These changes include differences between expected and actual experience, changes in assumptions, and differences between expected and actual earnings on plan investments.
-Amounts should be amortized as part of the calculation of pension expense.
+Amounts should be amortized as part of the calculation of pension expense. - 2650 OPEB.
+The collective deferred inflows of resources related to OPEB, including changes in the net OPEB liability that have not been included in OPEB expense.